fbpx

 Life Before Becoming Pope

-As with other popes from ancient times, history does not make much note of the life and times of Pope Adeodatus I. He was born sometime in 570 and grew up in Rome when it was still part of the Byzantine Empire.
+As with other popes from ancient times, history does not make much note of the life and times of Pope Adeodatus I. He was born into a Roman nobility, sometime in 570 and grew up in Rome when it was still part of the Byzantine Empire.

 Known as Deusdedit or Diosdado, he felt a connection to the Church during his early years in part because his father, Stephen, was a subdeacon.
 After hearing the calling, he joined the Church and served as a priest for 40 years.
 He became a cardinal on October 15, 590.